ipab-slmc/exotica/exotica/doc/Quickstart-cpp.rst

     rosrun exotica_examples IK

-This will produce the following result in the terminal:
+This will produce a result similar to the following in the terminal:

 .. code:: shell